EthanGarcia28/EthanGarcia28.github.io/essays/final-project-idea.md

 * Pets available right now page
 * Today’s top picks page

-## Use case Ideas:
+## Use case ideas

 * The new user goes to the landing page, logs in, gets the home page, sets up a profile.
 (How do they learn how the system works?)
 * Admin goes to the landing page, logs in, gets the home page, and edits the site.
 * The user goes to the landing page, logs in, looks for pets to ‘rent’.
 * User is notified of daily animals that match their preferences

+## Beyond the basics
-Beyond the basics:                                                      						After implementing the basic functionality, here are ideas for more advanced features:
+After implementing the basic functionality, here are ideas for more advanced features:
 * Notify students via email, Twitter, SMS when their preferred pets or pet vendors are available.
 * Automate updating of available pets from vendors.
 For example, a pet vendor agrees to post their pet availability on Twitter, and Manoa PetPal parses their Twitter post and updates its page.
 * Allow students to rate and review pets.